I wrote film reviews for over a decade in a variety of formats.

 Basically, most people would consider Josh's treatment of Donna borderline and not-so borderline sexual harassment.
 While Josh doesn't seem to have any ill intent aside from his attraction to Donna, he does discuss things with her in the workplace he should not.
 He makes her feel uncomfortable.
 What we've learned over the years is that Josh's intent doesn't matter.
 It's still sexual harassment.

 As much as possible, I think creator/writer Aaron Sorkin makes their relationship a two-way street.
 Donna gives as good as she gets.
 However, it just seems like Josh should know better.
 He has an attractive assistant and he should err on the side of being professional.
-Their relationship is probably the least professional on the entire show.
+Their relationship is probably the least professional in the entire show.
 Given that he's consistently asking her to work overtime and do things for him, he should leave all sexual banter out of their professional lives.

 What's interesting about the show is that it seems to know what it's doing.
 In fact, there's an episode where Sam Seaborn (Rob Lowe) makes an obviously sexist comment to Associate White House counsel and token conservative, Ainsley Hayes (Emily Proctor).
-Ainsley doesn't seem to care much, but one of the other secretaries hears it and call Sam on it.
-It's an interesting acknowledgement that the male characters on the show seem moderately clueless about where the line is between sexist behavior and non-sexist behavior.
+Ainsley doesn't seem to care much, but one of the other secretaries hears it and calls Sam on it.
+It's an interesting acknowledgment that the male characters on the show seem moderately clueless about where the line is between sexist behavior and non-sexist behavior.

 Of course, this kind of tension is important for any show.
 Conflict is essential to drama, so it's hard to know about the intentionality of what's going on.
 I suspect it's intentional to create conflict not to promote sexual harassment.